 For the second year in what will hopefully become a long running tradition, student group We The Artists will showcase their work Jan.
 19 at TCU Place.
 The event, also known as We The Artists, presents art, music and drama from students all across campus.

+Wandering is a shared part of the human experience.
 Susan Varga, an MFA student at the University of Saskatchewan, explores this notion in her exhibit, The Wanderer, currently on display at the Snelgrove Gallery.

 For the past 15 winters, the Visual Arts Student Union has given students a venue to sell their artwork.
 Silence, an annual silent auction and art exhibit hosted by VASU and held in the Snelgrove gallery, allows students to keep between 50 and 75 per cent of the sales from their artwork depending on whether